-In accordance with the MCEV Principles, Mediolanum has allocated assets and liabilities between covered and non-covered business, using its primary IFRS accounting basis, as follows: the covered business perimeter includes all the life operating companies of the Group (Mediolanum Vita and MILL), net of the shareholding in Mediobanca, that part of the Group's goodwill associated with the acquisition of Fibanc and Gamax and related to life business, together with the component of the life segmental profits of the year which emerges in other group companies.
+In accordance with the MCEV Principles, Mediolanum has allocated assets and liabilities between covered and non-covered business, using its primary IFRS accounting basis, as follows: the covered business perimeter includes all the life operating companies of the Group (Mediolanum Vita and MILL), net of the shareholding in Mediobanca, that part of the Group's goodwill associated with the acquisition of Banco Mediolanum and Gamax and related to life business, together with the component of the life segmental profits of the year which emerges in other group companies.
 The unadjusted Life IFRS net asset value is thus calculated in a manner consistent with the Group's overall IFRS shareholder's net equity.
 The remaining assets and liabilities are allocated to the non-covered business.

-Adjustments are then required to the unadjusted Life IFRS net asset value, primarily to reflect the after-tax impact of (i) the elimination of goodwill, primarily that related to Fibanc and Gamax (ii) marking to market value any assets not considered on a market value under IFRS, (iii) the exclusion of the accounting items relating to unrealised gains in the life segregated funds, whose projected emergence over time is included in the value of the in-force life insurance business and the reversal of accounting items related to life insurance products classified under IAS 39 for which the value of in-force business is determined using the statutory profits.
+Adjustments are then required to the unadjusted Life IFRS net asset value, primarily to reflect the after-tax impact of (i) the elimination of goodwill, primarily that related to Banco Mediolanum and Gamax (ii) marking to market value any assets not considered on a market value under IFRS, (iii) the exclusion of the accounting items relating to unrealised gains in the life segregated funds, whose projected emergence over time is included in the value of the in-force life insurance business and the reversal of accounting items related to life insurance products classified under IAS 39 for which the value of in-force business is determined using the statutory profits.

-Likewise, in Group Embedded Value, adjustments are made to the unadjusted IFRS net asset value for non-covered business in respect of: i) the elimination of goodwill, relating principally to the remaining parts of the acquisitions of Fibanc and Gamax not allocated to covered business, and B.A.
-Lenz, ii) marking to market of all other assets not considered on a market-value basis in IFRS, including property and listed companies held in the Group's IFRS accounts using the equity method (Mediobanca).
+Likewise, in Group Embedded Value, adjustments are made to the unadjusted IFRS net asset value for non-covered business in respect of: i) the elimination of goodwill, relating principally to the remaining parts of the acquisitions of Banco Mediolanunm and Gamax not allocated to covered business, and B.A.
+Lenz, ii) marking to market other assets not considered on a market-value basis in IFRS.
+This year Mediolanum changed the methodology used in the valuation of the shareholding in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.